 Threat actors are increasingly registering new domains to launch malicious campaigns against enterprises.
 Identifying suspicious domains, as well as monitoring existing ones for changes, is an overwhelming and reactive task for many organizations.
 In order to minimize the risk spoofed domains pose, security teams must be able to efficiently detect abuse and understand what is required to mitigate threats.

-Using a fraudulent domain to conduct a cyber attack is an optimal choice for threat actors because a domain string can be manipulated an endless number of ways.
+Using a fraudulent domain to conduct a cyber-attack is an optimal choice for threat actors because a domain string can be manipulated an endless number of ways.
 A spoofed domain can be used to host malicious or unauthorized content, lead to a phishing site, or redirect to an unintended page.

 The consequences of a spoofed domain can be damaging for an organization and result in everything from loss of brand trust to data compromise.

-Below are a few examples that demonstrate how domains can be used to harm an organization.
+Following are a few examples that demonstrate how domains can be used to harm an organization.

 In the first example, the domain name impersonates technical support for a large enterprise to execute a credential theft scam.
 After this page was identified as malicious it was promptly taken offline.